mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.Scene.shapes_grad_enabled(self)

-        Specifies whether any of the scene's shape parameters have tracking enabled
+        Specifies whether any of the scene's shape parameters have gradient tracking enabled

-        Knowing this is important in the context of differentiable rendering: intersections (e.g. provided by OptiX or Embree) must then be re- computed differentiably within Dr.Jit to correctly track gradient information.
-Furthermore, differentiable geometry introduces bias
-        through visibility-induced discontinuities, and reparameterizations
-        (Loubet et al., SIGGRAPH 2019) are needed to avoid this bias.

         Returns → bool:
+            *no description available*

+    .. py:method:: mitsuba.Scene.silhouette_shapes(self)

+        Return the list of shapes that can have their silhouette sampled

+        Returns → list:
             *no description available*

 .. py:class:: mitsuba.SceneParameters